Lady Antebellum at Staples Center: Concert Review

 If you really wanted to do some interesting math, consider that it’s only been four years since Lady Antebellum were playing The Mint (capacity: 200), over on Pico Boulevard (albeit a very-hard-to-get-into Mint, to which this reviewer, who listened from outside the club’s front door, can attest).
 Their meteoric rise to a mostly sold-out arena tour -- where it’s only surprising their people didn’t book a second night at Staples -- is largely due to a succession of great singles, but also great chemistry.
 Nashville had long frowned on bands or duos that dispersed the star power between two true front-people, but it’s one of those things that don't work until they do, in a very big and lucrative way.

 "Consider that it’s only been four years since Lady Antebellum were playing the Mint (capacity: 200).
-Their meteoric rise to a mostly sold-out arena tour -- where it’s only surprising their people didn’t book a second night at Staples -- is largely due to a succession of great singles, but also great chemistry."
+Their meteoric rise to a mostly sold-out arena tour -- where it’s only surprising their people did

 You’d have to look back to Brooks & Dunn for the last example of Music Row would-be solo acts coming together into a greater-than-the-sum-of-the-parts partnership.
 And just as Ronnie Dunn and Kix Brooks are now finding how tough a road it can be to hoe as solo acts, it’s tough to imagine Kelley and fellow frontperson Hillary Scott commanding a venue any larger than Club Nokia on their own.
 Sexy as they both are, he’s taller and skinnier than the young country hunks making it on their own right now, and she’s got a more womanly figure and is a little less of a natural grandstander than the genre’s other female stars.
 But put them together, and you can pretty much skip the Nokia Theatre middleman stage.